python/devguide/garbage_collector.rst

 The CPython GC makes use of two fat pointers:

-* The ``_gc_prev``` field is normally used as the "previous" pointer to maintain the doubly linked list but its lowest two bits are used to keep some flags like ``PREV_MASK_COLLECTING`` and ``_PyGC_PREV_MASK_FINALIZED``.
+* The ``_gc_prev``` field is normally used as the "previous" pointer to maintain the doubly linked list but its lowest two bits are used to keep the flags ``PREV_MASK_COLLECTING`` and ``_PyGC_PREV_MASK_FINALIZED``.
 Between collections, the only flag that can be present is ``_PyGC_PREV_MASK_FINALIZED`` that indicates if an object has been already finalized.
-During collections ``_gc_prev`` is temporary used for storing the temporary copy of the reference count (``gc_refs``), and the GC linked list becomes a singly linked list until ``_gc_prev`` is restored.
+During collections ``_gc_prev`` is temporarily used for storing the temporarily copy of the reference count (``gc_refs``), and the GC linked list becomes a singly linked list until ``_gc_prev`` is restored.

 * The ``_gc_next`` field is used as the "next" pointer to maintain the doubly linked